 You cannot enrol in this unit as well as the following:

-2 hour lecture and 1 hour tutorial weekly.
+1 x 2 hour lecture, 1 x 1 hour tutorial per week.

 |Timetable||View the lecture timetable | View the full unit timetable|